appbaseio/Docs/content/docs/data/Import.md

 Another helpful feature is the ability to edit existing documents.
 Whenever a value from an incoming integration is mapped to an `_id` field, the existing document gets updated instead of a new document getting created.

 ![](https://i.imgur.com/7zEAso9.png)

-### Conclusion

-While we focused here on a specific integration with Google Sheets, you can capture incoming data from a variety of sources, including but not limited to emails being received in your Sendgrid account or GMail, form data coming from Google Sheets, Typeform or Airtable, and even perform database sync from MySQL, Firestore and other supported database Zaps.